DrawZeroPoint/RoTools/README.md

    ```shell script
    rosservice call /xsens/enable "data: true"
    ```
-   The initial state is deactivated, to disable conversion, set `data` as false.
+   The initial state is in deactivate state, to disable conversion, set `data` as false.

 ## API reference